Friedrich Nietzsche: Apollonian and Dionysian

 Nietzsche criticises this Orphic reinterpretation as an early decline in Greek spiritual health, arguing that it marked the beginning of an anti-life tendency that would later manifest in Platonism and Christianity.
 He further argues that Socrates and Euripides continued the Orphic trajectory, replacing instinct, myth, and artistic frenzy with rationalism, dialectic, and moral didacticism.
 By doing so, they undermined the ecstatic and violent balance of Apollonian and Dionysian forces, ultimately leading to the decline of Greek tragedy.

 Nietzsche used these two forces because, for him, the world of mind and order on one side, and passion and chaos on the other, formed principles that were fundamental to the Greek culture: the Apollonian a dreaming state, full of illusions; and Dionysian a state of intoxication, representing the liberation of instincts and dissolution of boundaries.
 In this mould, a man appears as the satyr.
 He is the horror of the annihilation of the principle of individuality and at the same time someone who delights in its destruction.

 Apollonian and Dionysian juxtapositions appear in the interplay of tragedy: the tragic hero of the drama, the main protagonist, struggles to make (Apollonian) order of his unjust and chaotic (Dionysian) fate, though he dies unfulfilled.
-Elaborating on the conception of Hamlet as an intellectual who cannot make up his mind, and is a living antithesis to the man of action, Nietzsche argues that a Dionysian figure possesses the knowledge that his actions cannot change the eternal balance of things, and it disgusts him enough not to act at all.
-Hamlet falls under this category—he glimpsed the supernatural reality through the Ghost; he has gained true knowledge and knows that no action of his has the power to change this.
+Elaborating on the conception of Hamlet as an intellectual who cannot make up his mind, and is a living antithesis to the man of action, Nietzsche argues that a Dionysian figure possesses the conviction that his actions cannot change the eternal balance of things, and it disgusts him enough not to act at all.
+Hamlet falls under this category—he glimpsed the supernatural reality through the Ghost; he has gained 'true knowledge' and the conviction that no action of his has the power to change this.
 For the audience of such drama, this tragedy allows them to sense what Nietzsche called the Primordial Unity, which revives Dionysian nature.
 He describes primordial unity as the increase of strength, the experience of fullness and plenitude bestowed by frenzy.
 Frenzy acts as intoxication and is crucial for the physiological condition that enables the creation of any art.
 Stimulated by this state, a person's artistic will is enhanced: